-How to use sentiment analysis to measure and build your brand reputation
+How to use sentiment analysis to build your brand reputation

 How to measure brand reputation

 There are a number of different potential methods for monitoring the sentiment around your brand.
 You can pick just one approach to sentiment analysis for brand building, or use a combination of them.

 Run a survey.
 A survey is a slightly old-school approach to monitoring your brand, but asking customers how they feel about your brand is a direct way to track their attitudes.
 There are at least three methods to run a survey with each of them giving the company different information.
 However, every survey depicts a specific group of people at a specific moment in time and may not cover the ever-changing needs and wants of customers, who at our current times may change their minds quickly.
 So, today’s survey results may shift within the following few weeks, but the company who ordered the survey may act according to data that is fast becoming less relevant.

 Track organic traffic.
 In theory, organic traffic rates should reflect the success of your digital marketing and give you lots of business intelligence, but you can’t always know which part of your marketing strategy is driving it.
 A company should also understand the difference between organic and direct traffic, and act to improve both (organic comes from search engines and direct comes from straight entrances of people into the company’s website, through referrals for example).